-Both federal and state agencies and courts have adopted myriad actions in response to the ongoing coronavirus pandemic.

-This article focuses on the U.S. Department of Justice's new directive and recent actions taken to target fraudulent schemes related to COVID-19.
+Both federal and state agencies and courts have adopted a myriad of actions in response to the ongoing coronavirus (COVID-19) pandemic.
+This article focuses on the U.S. Department of Justice's (DOJ) new directive and recent actions taken to target fraudulent schemes related to COVID-19.
 The article further outlines some initiatives that courts have recently taken to address the challenges that this global health crisis poses for our criminal justice system.